tors/jquery-fileupload-rails/README.md

     //= require jquery-fileupload/jquery.iframe-transport
     //= require jquery-fileupload/jquery.fileupload

+You can also require the following to get the js from the Basic-Plus, AngularJS and jQuery UI Examples:

+    //= require jquery-fileupload/basic-plus

+    //= require jquery-fileupload/angularjs

+    //= require jquery-fileupload/jquery-ui

 ## Using the stylesheet

 Require the stylesheet file to app/assets/stylesheets/application.css

+    *= require jquery.fileupload
     *= require jquery.fileupload-ui

+There are also noscript styles for Browsers with Javascript disabled, to use them create a noscript.css and add it to your precompile-list and layout inside a noscript tag:

+    *= require jquery.fileupload-noscript
+    *= require jquery.fileupload-ui-noscript

 ## Using the middleware